Bachelor of Engineering in Computer Innovation Engineering (International Program)

 The Co-Op is a 16-week extended internship experience in which students may opt to participate in.
 Interested students should contact the department or the program committee regarding the current policies and the requirements.
 While on the Co-Op assignment, the students are participating in a recognized educational program and retain their full-time student status.

 CIE student may choose to study abroad while still earning the Computer Innovation Engineering degree.
 Students should contact the department or the program committee regarding the current exchange options and transferred credits eligibility.
-The students will receive 6 credits from participating in the exchange program.
+The students must be able to transfer at least 6 credits or equivalent from the exchange program of study.